About M. Jane Markley Consulting

 Prior to starting her business, Jane worked for SAIC, the Department of Defense, and the U.S. Navy.
 While at SAIC she managed more than $20 million in DOD health IT delivery orders; she was subsequently responsible for coordinating biochemical, public health, and bio-surveillance for homeland security.
 As Director of Planning and Coordination in the Office of the Assistant Secretary for Defense, she initiated policies and implemented planning activities for a worldwide health care program.
 While at National Naval Medical Center, she directed clinical nursing ashore and afloat and served as chair of the Medical Ethics Committee.
 She began her career as a Navy nurse.

 Jane serves on the Maryland State Advisory Council on Quality Care at the End of Life, a position she was appointed to by Governor O’Malley.
-She also currently serves on the Healthcare Ethics Committee at Shady Grove Adventist Hospital.
-Jane is a Fellow of the American College of Healthcare Executives (FACHE) and a charter member of the International Society of Advance Care Planning and End of Life Care.
+Jane is a Life Fellow of the American College of Healthcare Executives (LFACHE) and a charter member of Advance Care Planning International.
 She is a past president of National Capital Healthcare Executives (NCHE).
 She also is an Assistant Professor of Psychiatry at the Uniformed Services University of the Health Sciences in Bethesda, MD, training the next generation of physicians in ethics and advance care planning.

 Jane is the author of Advance Care Planning Advocate: So You Do What? (published in the Professional Patient Advocate Institute’s 2014 Salary & Trends Report), and co-author of Heart and Soul: Effective Advance Care Planning Provides an Intervention Model and National Assessment of Living Wills and Do Not Resuscitate Orders (both published in BMJ Supportive & Palliative Care).
 She holds a B.S. in Nursing from DePauw University and a Master’s in Education in Human Services Organizations from Boston University.